Table of Contents

-Before the COVID-19 outbreak, our office employees and remote employees were offered differential engagement programs.
-Remote and distributed teams had to be left out of the in-office employee engagement initiatives due to their physical absence and therefore, engaging them was often overlooked.
-This article takes a deep dive on how to engage remote employees.
+Before the COVID-19 outbreak, our office and remote employees were offered differential engagement programs.
+Remote and distributed teams had to be left out of the in-office employee engagement initiatives due to their physical absence, and therefore, engaging them was often overlooked.
+This article takes a deep dive into how to engage remote employees.

 Organizations and HR leaders are now scrambling for ways of engaging work-from-home employees as efficiently as they were engaging them before the lockdown.

-They have come to realise the significance of designing an inclusive engagement strategy and a benefits program that suits both their desk as well as remote employees.
-Furthermore, offering remote work to office employees has been observed to be a great way to retain them and offer them flexibility.
+They have come to realize the significance of designing an inclusive engagement strategy and a benefits program that suits both their desk and remote employees.
+Furthermore, offering remote work to office employees has been a great way to retain them and offer them flexibility.

-Appreciation is one such engagement mode that lifts employees up the best way thus helping teams with effective virtual work.
-Below are some tested methods that renowned organizations across the world have adopted for keeping remote employees engaged.
+Appreciation is one such engagement mode that lifts employees the best way, thus helping teams with effective virtual work.
+Below are some tested methods renowned organizations have adopted to keep remote employees engaged.

 In the US alone, 4.3 million people work from home at least half of their work time - denoting the contribution of ‘remote working’ to the country’s workforce.

 Since employees continue to add value to the business, even while working remotely, it is important to recognize their exceptional contributions.

 Mechanisms need to be implemented to track and identify such efforts to reward such behaviors in time and enhance their employee experience.
 Value-based awards, for instance, can go a long way in recognizing efforts and behaviors that are commendable - despite the less-than-perfect remote working conditions.

 While traditionally, recognition has been top-down, it has never been more important to democratize the recognition activity if you have remote employees.
 Remote team members work in narrower silos with less cross-functional interactions otherwise possible in an office environment.